 The Beard Beasts Verdict

-If your diet is chaotic, your beard usually shows it first.
-Tight skin.
-Rough texture.
-Patchiness that looks worse than it is.
-Fruit helps smooth those edges, but only when it sits alongside protein, healthy fats, and basic consistency.
+If your diet is poor, your beard usually reflects it.
+Texture gets rough.
+Skin gets tighter.
+Patchiness often looks worse than it really is.
+Fruit can help smooth that out, but only when it sits alongside enough protein, healthy fats, and basic consistency.